 If you have special considerations for travel such as planning to travel while pregnant, traveling with children, traveling with pets or maybe it's a last-minute trip without much planning at all, remember to read the specific advice Center for Disease Control & Prevention (CDC) has for you.
-The Traveler Advice section of the CDC Traveler's Health page has several helpful resource links to help prompt some thoughtful travel preparations.
+The Traveler Advice webpage of the CDC Traveler's Health website area has several helpful resource links to help prompt some thoughtful travel preparations.

 Before you go, be sure to review any illness or injury while abroad information available about what to do if you get sick or injured during your trip.